Causes of death statistics

 The latest provisional information for the EU-27 relating to causes of death is available for the 2010 reference period; Table 1 shows that diseases of the circulatory system and cancer (malignant neoplasms) were, by far, the leading causes of death.

 Between 2000 and 2010 there was a 10.8 % reduction in EU-27 death rates relating to cancer for men and a 4.8 % reduction for women; much larger reductions were recorded in relation to deaths from ischaemic heart disease or from transport accidents (where rates fell by more than 30 %) — see Figures 1 and 2.
 It should be noted that the time series for malignant neoplasms of trachea, bronchus and lung that are presented in Figures 1 and 2 (as well as in Figure 6 later in this article) do not include data for Germany, Italy or the Netherlands as the time series for these Member States are not complete.

 Diseases of the circulatory system

 Diseases of the circulatory system include those related to high blood pressure, cholesterol, diabetes and smoking; the most common causes of death from diseases of the circulatory system are ischaemic heart diseases and cerebrovascular diseases.
 Ischaemic heart diseases accounted for 76.2 deaths per 100 000 inhabitants across the EU-27 in 2010.
-The EU Member States with the highest death rates from ischaemic heart disease were the Baltic Member States, Slovakia and Hungary – all above 200 deaths per 100 000 inhabitants in 2010.
+The EU Member States with the highest death rates from ischaemic heart disease were the Baltic Member States, Slovakia and Hungary — all above 200 deaths per 100 000 inhabitants in 2010.
 At the other end of the range, France, Portugal, the Netherlands, Spain and Luxembourg had the lowest death rates from ischaemic heart disease — below 50.0 deaths per 100 000 inhabitants in 2010.

 Cancer was a major cause of death — averaging 166.9 deaths per 100 000 inhabitants across the EU-27 in 2010.
 The most common forms of cancer in the EU-27 in 2010 included malignant neoplasms of the larynx, trachea, bronchus and lung, colon, breast, and those that the International classification of diseases (ICD) classifies as ‘stated or presumed to be primary, of lymphoid, hematopoietic and related tissue’.